 Even if one spouse doesn’t consent to the divorce, the court has the authority to dissolve the marriage.
 Your spouse doesn’t have to agree to give you a divorce in order for a divorce to happen.

-Going through a divorce isn't usually a simple process, especially if children are involved.
-Many other issues will come up during the divorce proceeding including alimony, child support child custody, the division of assets and liabilities and more.
-When one of these issues becomes disputed by one of the parties involved, the divorce becomes known as a "contested divorce."
+Going through a divorce isn’t usually a simple process, especially if children are involved.
+Many other issues will come up during the divorce proceeding including alimony, child support, child custody (time-sharing), the division of assets and liabilities and more.
+When one of these issues becomes disputed by one of the parties involved, the divorce becomes known as a “contested divorce.”

 A contested divorce usually requires divorce lawyers to get involved since the parties were unable to reach an agreement.
 If both parties cannot come to an agreement on their own or through mediation, the divorce proceeding will go to trial before a judge.
 The judge will be in charge of resolving any remaining issues.

 If your spouse has filed for divorce or you plan to file, it’s best to hire a skilled Jacksonville divorce attorney as soon as possible.
 Call The Law Offices of Tassone, Dreicer & Hill today.

 One of the major issues faced during a divorce is alimony.
 It’s support paid by one spouse to the other spouse and the amount is based on one spouse’s need and the ability of the other spouse to pay.
 The alimony statute has undergone recent changes and there are new changes being considered by legislators.